PoisotLab/cc_rac_2015/application.md

 # Technical justification

-The problem we tackle is by desgin embarassingly parallel.
-As such, we are less concerned with continued access to moderate number of cores, than we are with short-term access to a large number of cores.
+The problem we tackle is by design embarassingly parallel: each replicate of each model on each dataset is a single process.
+As such, we are less concerned with continued access to a moderate number of cores, than we are with short-term access to a large number of cores on which to launch several thousands of jobs.

 ## Compute request

 ### Code details

 As with most emerging problems in ecology, there is no ready-made code that we can deploy.
 Everything we use is written in-house.
 To achieve maximal performance, we will use the Julia programming language (see next section).
-All code produced by the group will be released under non-viral FOSS licenses (BSD-2 or MPL).
+All code produced by the group will be released under the MIT license.

+The code will be co-developped by a MSc student and I. I have extensive experience in developping software for the analysis of ecological networks.
+In terms of training, I will let the student write the code, review it, and iterate until we have a finished product.
+Julia is conducive to this approach -- it offers C-like performance with python-like syntax, so even students with minimal programming abilities can rapidly be productive.

 ### Code performance and utilization

-Our code will be written at 90% in Julia (performance-blocking parts will be re-written in C or LLVM-optimized assembler.
-Julia is architecture agnostic, and can spawn instance on multiple cores within a node.
+Our code will be written at 90% in Julia (performance-blocking parts will be re-written in C or LLVM-optimized assembler).
+Julia is architecture agnostic, and can spawn instance on multiple cores within a node, thus allowing us to leverage the Calcul Quebec architecture.

 As we use in-house code, we will rely extensively on continuous integration, code coverage analysis, and exhaustive unit-testing.
 We will conduct scaling efficiency tests before deploying the code on the Compute Canada machines.
 That being said, embarassingly parallel problems tend to scale embarassingly well.

+This project will allow me to train the student in best practices in software engineering -- version control, test-driven development, continuous integration.
+These are skills that are almost never taught in university courses, despite being extremely valuable as soon as software is involved.

 ### Size of request